-The Society for Immunotherapy of Cancer (SITC) is pleased to announce the recipients of seven 2020 fellowships and a new award, to support the next generation of cancer immunotherapy and tumor immunology experts through dedicated funding of impactful research.
+The SITC Forward Fund is pleased to announce the recipients of 2021 SITC Fellowships and Technology Awards, to support the next generation of cancer immunotherapy and tumor immunology experts through dedicated funding of impactful research.

-The 2020 SITC Fellowships and Award recipients are:
+The 2021 SITC Fellowships recipients are:

-2020 NCI Immunotherapy FellowshipRecipient: John Shin, MDInstitution: Mayo Clinic RochesterCo-Sponsored by the National Cancer Institute (NCI) of the National Institutes of Health (NIH) and SITC, made possible in part by an educational grant from EMD Serono.
+2021 NCI Immunotherapy FellowshipRecipient: Nicholas Tschernia, MDInstitution: University of North Carolina at Chapel HillAward: Co-Sponsored by the National Cancer Institute (NCI) of the National Institutes of Health (NIH) and SITC, made possible in part by an educational grant from EMD Serono.
 This 1-year program allows the fellow to have exposure to multiple clinical immunotherapeutic approaches and also to key opinion leaders in the field of clinical immunotherapy.
 Click here for more information on this fellowship.

 Interested in supporting a SITC Fellowship?
 Contact SITC Development at email@example.com or +1 414-271-2456.